Running with Scissors (memoir): Plot summary

 Burroughs tells Dr. Finch's adopted 33-year-old son, Neil Bookman, that he is gay.
 From the age of 13 to 15, Burroughs has an intense and open sexual relationship with Bookman, which begins when Bookman forces the young boy to perform oral sex on him.
 Neither his mother nor any member of the Finch family is bothered by their relationship.
 Burroughs begins to enjoy exacting power over Bookman by threatening to charge him with statutory rape.
 Bookman is obsessed with the young boy, even though Burroughs has problems with their relationship (going in phases of needing the affection of Bookman to wanting to humiliate or get away from him) which only infatuates Bookman more.
 Bookman eventually leaves Northampton for New York City and is never heard from again by Burroughs or the Finches, even after they try everything in their power to find him.

-Burroughs forms a close relationship with Finch's daughter, Natalie, who is one year older than he is, even though he dislikes her at the beginning of the book.
+Burroughs forms a close relationship with Finch's daughter Natalie, who is one year older than he, even though he dislikes her at the beginning of the book.
 They do everything together, from finding jobs to running behind a waterfall to demolishing the kitchen ceiling.
 They finally leave the Finch household together.

 At the end of the book, when Burroughs is living in his own apartment with Natalie, he is asked to choose between his mother and Finch when she accuses the doctor of raping her in a motel to cure her of one of her psychotic episodes.
 He still considers Finch's family and his mother to be his family, and he cannot bring himself to choose sides, although he is fairly certain that Finch did rape his mother.
 Quoted from the book, Burroughs states: "So it came to this: Was I a turd-reading Finch?
 Or was I my crazy mother's son?
 In the end, I decided that I was neither."